gaurav-arya/StochasticAD.jl/docs/src/tutorials/random_scattering.md

 In this tutorial we implement and differentiate through a single particle scattering process.

-In short, when a particle travels through some material with finite depth, at each step, the particle has a chance (!) to interact, when it does, it loses energy and randomly change direction [^1].
+In short, when a particle travels through some material with finite depth, at each step, the particle has a chance (!) to interact, when it does, it loses energy and randomly changes direction [^1].

 ```@example random_scattering